First-Time Homebuyer’s Guide: Part 1

 Review your finances

 Now that you’ve established why you should buy a new home, it’s time to decide if you should buy a new home.
 Only you know how responsible you’ve been with money, and whether you can afford the expenses and shoulder the obligations of owning a home.
-Factors involved in this decision:
+The following 4 factors involved in this decision include:

 Understanding your credit scores